cederlys/svive-qmk/README.md

 may also be helpful if you need to locate the transistors, labeled Qnn or QXnn on the PCB.

+To see the pinout of the MCU, run

+    git clone git@github.com:SonixQMK/Mechanical-Keyboard-Database.git

+and look at docs/MCU chip/SN32F240B_V1.9_EN.pdf.

+These keyboards contain a HFD2201KBA or SN32F248B MCU.
+They are compatible.

 Disassembling the keyboard
 ==========================